wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

      You can set up Choreo's managed authentication to redirect to a customized error page within your web application by defining the error path in the configuration.
 In the event of an error during a redirection-based process, such as sign in, sign out or trying to access a protected path, Choreo will automatically redirect the user to the designated custom error page.

     !!! note
-         If you have not configured an error path, Choreo's managed authentication will redirect the user to the login page if an error occurs when trying to access a protected path.
-For any other error, Choreo will use its default error page.
+         If you have not configured an error path, Choreo’s managed authentication will redirect the user to the login page when an authentication error occurs while accessing a protected path.
+For all other errors, Choreo will display its default error page.

      Choreo's managed authentication will include the following query parameters in the URL when redirecting to the custom error page: